mozilla-rally/rally-web-platform/README.md

 ## Versioning

-You can always access the current version by of the site by fetching `<hostname>/version.json`.
+You can always access the current version of the site by fetching `<hostname>/version.json`.

 ## Quickstart